 This portable plunge saw is ideal to use in any workshop or job site.
 Let’s learn if this is the right plunge circular saw for you in my Makita SP6000J1 Review.

 Included with the Makita SP6000J1 is also a 6 ½ inch 48-tooth carbide-tipped saw blade, a hex wrench, a 55-inch guide rail and a very handy stackable tool case.

 The unit is user-friendly, on-point when it comes to accuracy and very quiet compared to other saws on the market.
 This saw offers a lot of nifty features such as the plunge gauge, which makes for easy decisions on the depth that you want to cut at.

-The small form factor of makes it easy to both hold and operate, and rubber soles make sure that it stays firm on the track.
-The dust collector is also a huge plus.
-If it is paired with a shop vacuum, it has very effective dust collection.
+The small form factor of this plunge circular saw makes it easy to both hold and operate, and rubber soles make sure that it stays firm on the track.
+The dust port is also a huge plus.
+If it is paired with a shop vacuum (I recommend this model from Fein), it has very effective dust collection.

 Power and Perfectly Straight Cutting

 This saw will provide the precision and power that is needed for any job.
 The powerful 12 amp motor gives you the horsepower needed to cut through thick pieces of almost any material.
 The soft start feature on this saw helps to reduce the chances of it jumping from start-up torque.